John Holland (baseball executive): GM during 'College of Coaches' era

 Holland was promoted from the PCL Angels to succeed Wid Matthews as general manager of the Cubs after the end of the 1956 season.
 He brought with him Bob Scheffing as the Cubs' new manager.
-Scheffing, a former Cub catcher and coach, had won the PCL pennant with the Angels in 1956.
+Scheffing, a former Cub catcher and coach, had won the PCL pennant with the Angels on the strength of 107 victories in 1956.
 But the Cubs were in the midst of a two-decade-long tenancy in the second division of the National League.

 After Scheffing and his successors, Charlie Grimm and Lou Boudreau, could not rouse the club from its doldrums, owner Philip K. Wrigley decided on a radical departure after the 1960 season: the Cubs became the only team in the history of Major League Baseball to dispense with the position of field manager.
 Wrigley's College of Coaches employed a series of rotating (and then more permanent) "head coaches" from 1961 to 1965.
 In 1963, the experiment seemed to hold promise, as head coach Bob Kennedy led the team to an 82–80 finish, the Cubs' first winning record since 1946.
 But they reverted to losing seasons in 1964–65, and the College of Coaches experiment was abandoned at the end of the 1965 season, when Leo Durocher was hired to manage the Cubs.

 Holland made perhaps the most notorious trade in Cubs' history during the same period.
 He traded talented young outfielder Lou Brock to the St. Louis Cardinals for righthanded pitcher Ernie Broglio in June 1964.
 Brock came into his own that season, helping the Cardinals to a World Series triumph, going on to be part of two more pennant winners and one more World Series winner before his Hall of Fame career ended.
 Broglio, an 18-game-winner in 1963, turned out to have elbow problems that would require off-season surgery in 1964 and ended his major league career within two years.